bencarothers/PyGarden/README.md

 ## Installation and Running

-You'll need to fill in the TwitterLogin.py file with the appropriate keys and secrets so that the program will have access to the Twitter accounts timeline.
+You'll need to fill in the TwitterLogin.py file with the appropriate keys and secrets so that the program will have access to the Twitter account's timeline.

-\#waterMe can be located anywhere in the tweet, but the positive integer must follow the hashtag with a single space in between the two.
+\#waterMe can be located anywhere in the tweet, but the optional positive integer must follow the hashtag with a single space in between the two.

-## Selected Libraries Used

-**Python-Twitter API**